 Tennessee will continue the ongoing multifaceted education program by conducting at least 85 educational events and at least 1,000 contacts each year.
+FY 2023 update: Tennessee met and surpassed the educational goal for 2021.

 The Commercial Vehicle Enforcement office of the Tennessee Highway Patrol, along with the Statistical Analyst, will work together to monitor the training of special program's personnel to continue to increase accurate reporting for each function and contacts made during these educational meetings.
+FY 2023 update: The Commercial Vehicle Enforcement office is currently working with each THP district to improve accuracy and consistency of documentation and reporting of all commercial vehicle activity, including CMV education and outreach activity.

 Tennessee has set the following targets for CY 2021 - 2024 activities.
-Progress towards these goals will be reported in the Quarterly Reports.
+Progress towards these goals will be reported in the

+Quarterly Reports.